pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

         total = total + i
     print(total)

+Here's yet another example of keeping a running total.
+In this case we add in an ``if`` statement.
-Here's a different variation.
-This takes five numbers from the user and counts the number of times the user enters a zero:
+We take five numbers from the user and count the number of times the user enters a zero:

 .. code-block:: python